aws-samples/sample-conversational-athena-query-agent/README.md

 * [Amazon Bedrock User Guide](https://docs.aws.amazon.com/bedrock/latest/userguide/)
 * [Best Practices for Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/best-practices.html)
 * [Introducing Amazon Nova foundation models: Frontier intelligence and industry leading price performance](https://aws.amazon.com/blogs/aws/introducing-amazon-nova-frontier-intelligence-and-industry-leading-price-performance/)

-## Next Steps

-To further enhance the solution's capabilities, consider implementing the following features:

-* **Advanced Analytics Integration** – Connect with Amazon QuickSight for visual data representation
-* **Multi-Database Support** – Extend the solution to work with other AWS data services like Amazon Redshift
-* **Query Optimization** – Implement intelligent query optimization based on historical usage patterns
-* **Voice Interface** – Add voice input capabilities using Amazon Transcribe
-* **Automated Insights** – Integrate with Amazon Forecast for predictive analytics capabilities

-## FAQ, Known Issues, Additional Considerations, and Limitations

-**Frequently Asked Questions:**

-Q: Can this solution work with existing Amazon Athena tables and databases?
-A: Yes, the solution can be configured to work with your existing Athena catalogs, databases, and tables.

-Q: What types of natural language questions are supported?
-A: The solution supports a wide range of analytical questions including aggregations, filtering, grouping, and time-based queries.

-**Known Issues:**
-- Complex nested queries may require multiple iterations for optimal results
-- Very large result sets may experience timeout issues

-**Additional Considerations:**
-- Amazon Bedrock requests are charged per token
-- Amazon Athena charges are based on data scanned per query
-- Consider implementing result caching for frequently asked questions

-**Limitations:**
-- Natural language processing accuracy depends on data schema complexity
-- Some advanced SQL features may not be accessible through natural language
-- Query performance is dependent on underlying data organization in S3

 ## Revisions